Call us at +44 20 33 64 59 06

 Here's a table of contents for today's article:

-The definition of a niche market is a highly targetable segment of a specific market.
+The definition of a niche market is a highly targeted segment of a specific market.
 Consumers in a niche market can be seen as a subset of a larger group of consumers who have very specific requirements and desires for the products they purchase.

 In layman's terms, a niche market is a group of consumers who are passionate about a very specific industry or genre of products.
 They tend to be very picky when it comes to buying products related to their passion.